stevenleeg/thegrid/readme.md

 thegrid
 =========

+## State of thegrid
+Thegrid is currently being redone from scratch.
+The new version is coming along incredibly well, and I can say that it runs *significantly* better than what you see here.
+I've been putting a lot of effort into this new version and I think anyone who is interested in this game will really love what's to come.
+Unfortuntely this increased effort has made me begin to consider different ways of releasing the game.
+I'll elaborate more on this as the new version becomes closer to a playable product, so stay tuned.

+Needless to say this project will remain up on Github as a sort of classic version.
+You're welcome to do whatever you'd like with it, but if anyone would really like to help out I'd encourage you to contact me to help with the new project!

+Also, if you're really interested in the game, I'd encourage you to follow @thegridsays on twitter.
+I'll only use it for occasional updates and it'd mean a lot to me if I could see people are actually interested in my work!

+---

 Thegrid is a multiplayer RTS game.
 Your goal is to defeat any other colonies on your grid by placing special tiles and collecting resources.

 For updates on the development of the game follow [@thegridsays](http://twitter.com/thegridsays) on Twitter.